This post was last updated in July 2019.

 It doesn’t matter whether or not your personalized content marketing has exceeded your expectations; you can always do better.
 Are your clients’ browsing periods longer or shorter?
 Are they following the directions you suggest, or are they taking a different path?
 These answers will help you further understand your customer, and continually fine tune your personalized content marketing strategy.

-For tips and examples that will help you give your clients the ultimate customer journey, check out our definitive guide to personalized B2B marketing.
+For tips that will help you give your clients the ultimate customer journey, and insight into how Sana can help, check out our Solution Highlights: Marketing Edition.

 18 July, 2018